bomonike/bomonike.github.io/ham-radio.md

 <a target="_blank" href="https://www.youtube.com/watch?v=x_rhmFntwwc">VIDEO</a>:
 <a target="_blank" href="https://amzn.to/43X2UuS">$__ TidRadioTD-H3</a>3W from China
 https://amzn.to/4asgKrQ It can receive FM Airband, NOAA channels.
 Can scramble (not encryption).
 It contains a GMRS radio and ham radio "mode".
 Not waterproof.
 Everytime mode is changed, it resets to factory defaults, wiping out all custom settings.
-But you can backup and restore via its micro USB connector and CHIRP software.
+But you can backup and restore via its micro USB connector and low-bit-rate chirp (echolocation like the way dolphins and bats communicate).
 Hold side button to clone OTW.
 Hold down 1 to detect nearby frequencies.